 Get a deeper view into Apple Search Ads Advanced campaign performance

-The Apple Search Ads Advanced Charts dashboard lets you view performance by country and region, date, ad groups, or keywords and plot a variety of metrics:
+The Apple Search Ads Advanced Charts dashboard lets you view performance by date, countries and regions, ad groups, keywords, devices, or audience refinements, and plot metrics including:

 Average CPM (cost-per-thousand-impressions)

 Like with Campaigns dashboard reporting, the default time period is set for the past seven days, excluding the current day.

 The chart you see on the page will automatically change according to the parameters you select.
 Use the menu above it to select your metric options, and choose which type of report from the navigation on the left.